iggredible/Learn-Vim/ch06_insert_mode.md

 - `"a` tells Vim that the target of your next action will go to register a.
 - `yiw` yanks inner word.
 Review the chapter on Vim grammar for a refresher.

-Register "a" now contains the word you just yanked.
-While in insert mode, to paste the text stored in register "a":
+Register a now contains the word you just yanked.
+While in insert mode, to paste the text stored in register a:

 ```
 Ctrl-R a